The Stewarts in Tulloch

 From this reference it is presumed that the patriarchs of the Tulloch and Flint branches were brothers, but just how far back those fraternal patriarchs are has not been identified.

-Parish records reveal a large number of families living in Tulloch through the 18th and 19th centuries.
-However, Stewarts of the South doesn’t provide a lot of specific details on the individual descendant families of the Stewarts in Tulloch.
-In many cases, the discriptions are quite vague and match multiple families from parish records, making it very difficult to provide an accurate account of this branch.
+Parish records show several families living in Tulloch through the 18th and early 19th centuries.
+However, Stewarts of the South doesn’t provide a lot of specific details on the descendant families of the Stewarts in Tulloch.
+In many cases, the descriptions are quite vague and difficult to reconcile with the families found in parish records, making it very difficult to provide an accurate account of this branch.

 foot gate onto a farmstead property with lush green trees in the background